hilleviuhrberg/hilleviuhrberg.github.io/_pages/live.md

 ## 20161120 Bokens dag, Helsingborg
 Helsingborgs Stadsteater.
 Music at 12.15 and 13.45.
+With John Venkiah Rhodes and Niklas Uhrberg sax.

 ## 20161217 Tribute to Billie Holiday GA Kyrkan Helsingborg